zkochan/caca/README.md

     task          do something with tasks
-    api [apiKey]  Sets the CA API key open [id]     Opens the specified defect or story help [cmd]    display help for [cmd]
+    api [apiKey]  Sets the CA API key open          Opens the specified defect or story help [cmd]    display help for [cmd]

   Options: